Misiones Province: History

+On 22 December 1881 the national government in Buenos Aires detached the National Territory of Misiones from the province of Corrientes.

-Several colonizing companies formed under this law.
+Several colonizing companies formed under the Immigration and Colonization Law.
 One of them, Adolf Schwelm's Eldorado Colonización y Explotación de Bosques Ltda.
 S.A., founded the city of Eldorado in 1919 with a port on the Upper Paraná.
 Its agricultural colonies and experimental farms, the orange- and grapefruit-tree plantations, and the cultivation of yerba mate, the mills and the dryers for such product are characteristic of this area.
 Swedish-Argentines became well known for growing yerba mate.

 Misiones received many immigrants, mostly from Europe, coming mainly via Southern Brazil.
 Some came from Buenos Aires, and from Eastern Europe, in particular large numbers of Poles and Ukrainians.
 Since then, Misiones has continued to benefit economically and has developed politically within Argentina.
 It has been successfully integrated into the Argentine state.
 As of 2016 control of the province is not contested.
-On December 10, 1953 the "National Territory of Misiones" gained provincial status in accordance with Law 14.294, and its constitution was approved on April 21, 1958.
+On December 10, 1953, the "National Territory of Misiones" gained provincial status in accordance with Law 14.294, and its constitution was approved on April 21, 1958.

-Misiones received more attention from national policy-makers following an international agreement (1973) to construct the Yacyretá hydroelectric dam on a point in the Paraná River shared by Paraguay and Corrientes Province.
+Misiones received more attention from national policy-makers following a 1973 international agreement to construct the Yacyretá hydroelectric dam on a point in the Paraná River shared by Paraguay and Corrientes Province.
 When the dam became fully operative in the 1990s, the Paraná's waters all along the Misiones shores rose.
 They flooded lands that the dam's authorities had failed to clear and condition adequately, resulting in the onset of mosquito-transmitted illnesses, such as leishmaniasis, yellow fever, dengue, and malaria.
 The entire Misiones shores along the Paraná River is now confined by two dams, one of them Yaciretá, downstream of the river, and the other Itaipú, located in Brazil and Paraguay, upstream of the river and north of Puerto Iguazú.
-As of 2016 Argentina is pursuing an agreement with Paraguay to expand the reservoir works in order to double the facility's electricity production.
+As of 2016 Argentina was pursuing an agreement with Paraguay to expand the reservoir works in order to double the facility's electricity production.

 Geography

-Misiones is the second smallest province after Tucumán.
+Misiones is the second-smallest province after Tucumán.

 The Misiones plateau includes a part of Brazil across the border.
 The rocks contain significant quantities of iron which forms a part of the soil, giving it a reddish color.
 At the center of the plateau rises the Sierra de Misiones, its highest peak, 843 m, near Bernardo de Irigoyen, in the Cerro Rincón.

 The province is embraced by three big rivers including the Paraná, Uruguay and Iguazú.
 Iguazu Falls are spectacular waterfalls on the Iguazú River in the northwest corner of the province, near the city of Puerto Iguazú.
 Misiones shares the falls with the Brazilian state of Paraná (in that nation's Southern Region).
 Meanwhile, the international border with Paraguay is close by.